mako-framework/docs/04_databases_sql/02_query_builder.md

 ]);
 ```

 You can filter by vector distance using the `whereVectorDistance` and `orWhereVectorDistance` methods.
 The first parameter is the name of the vector column, the second is the vector you want to compare against, and the third is the maximum allowed distance.
-Cosine distance is used by default, but you can calculate Euclidean distance by passing the `VectorDistance` enum as the optional fourth parameter.
+By default, cosine distance is used, but you can specify an alternative distance metric by passing a `VectorDistance` enum value as the optional fourth parameter.

 ```php
 // Use mako\database\query\VectorDistance to set the type